ybagarka1/jenkins_pipeline_emoji/README.md

 # Basic Jenkinsfile to create a CI/CD for npm projects using docker

-The Jenkisfile will perform the below steps:
+The Jenkinsfile will perform the below steps:

   1. scm checkout
   2. npm install --> build using a docker file to create images with tag $JOB_NAME:$JOB_NAME_v_$BUILD_NUMBER